-Module EP

-Semester/ study term 2/3

-Duration of module 2 months

-Type of module Core

-How frequently is the module offered 1x per academic intake

-Admission requirements Successful completion of 24 ECTS

-Level Master/ MBA

-Responsible professor/ module coordinator Prof. Dr. Hermann Lassleben

-Name of lecturer Prof. Dr. Hermann Lassleben

-Language of instruction English/German

-Credits (ECTS) 10/75

-Total workload and breakdown 300 h (company project and report)

-Learning outcomes of the module Subject-specific competencies The Company Based Project (CBP) report shall deepen the understanding of a key business problem both from an academic and practical perspective.
-Professional competencies

-Students should critically reflect the contents of the previous modules from a practical perspective: They should apply their methodological skills in their practical work/ implementation.
+Module EP Semester/ study term 2/3 Duration of module 2 months Type of module Core How frequently is the module offered 1x per academic intake Admission requirements Successful completion of 24 ECTS Level Master/ MBA Responsible professor/ module coordinator Prof. Dr. Hermann Lassleben hermann.lassleben@reutlingen-university.de Name of lecturer Prof. Dr. Hermann Lassleben hermann.lassleben@reutlingen-university.de Language of instruction English/German Credits (ECTS) 10/75 Total workload and breakdown 300 h (company project and report) Learning outcomes of the module Subject-specific competencies The Company Based Project (CBP) report shall deepen the understanding of a key business problem both from an academic and practical perspective.
+Professional competencies Students should critically reflect the contents of the previous modules from a practical perspective: They should apply their methodological skills in their practical work/ implementation.
 The CBP report should reflect a key business problem from both practical and theoretical context.
 Social skills/ key competencies Students should improve social skills, ideally in a leading position of a project they will be managing.
 Personal competencies Students will be enabled to acquire new perspectives and fields of interest for their future professional life.

-Course-specific contributions to AoL competency goals (CG 2 - 6) As a concluding module, the company project will help to integrate knowledge and skills acquired throughout the MBA and to apply these in a practical setting. • CG 2 reinforced: Students experience intercultural differences in a real life setting and learn to deal with them by applying the concepts learned in previous modules. • CG 3 reinforced: Students learn to identify issues of ethical and social responsibility in daily interaction. • CG 4 reinforced: Students manage complex tasks and integrate theoretical knowledge and professional experience in practical business solutions.
-Content/ indicative syllabus Students apply their knowledge to a specific company situation and gain experience in the practical implementation and application of knowledge and skills acquired in previous modules.
-Teaching and learning methods The project shall be carried out with or for an internationally active company or organisation and can only be completed as one continuous experience with one company or organisation.
+As a concluding module, the company project will help to integrate knowledge and skills acquired throughout the MBA and to apply these in a practical setting.
+CG 2 reinforced: Students experience intercultural differences in a real life setting and learn to deal with them by applying the concepts learned in previous modules.
+CG 3 reinforced: Students learn to identify issues of ethical and social responsibility in daily interaction.
+CG 4 reinforced: Students manage complex tasks and integrate theoretical knowledge and professional experience in practical business solutions.
+Students apply their knowledge to a specific company situation and gain experience in the practical implementation and application of knowledge and skills acquired in previous modules.
+The project shall be carried out with or for an internationally active company or organisation and can only be completed as one continuous experience with one company or organisation.
 The project can take place in all functional company areas.
 Support/ guidance is provided by the company's direct supervisor/ team and through support and feedback by faculty members.
-Examination/ type of assessment Students submit a CBP report (3,000 to 4,000 words) covering the following elements: Presentation of the company or organisation • Presentation of the functional area, in which the CBP was conducted Description the CBP's objectives and milestones A critical evaluation of the organisation as well as the completed tasks with regard to the CBP objectives and milestones • A critical evaluation of the extent to which the learnings received at ESB Business School helped them to carry out the CBP (in terms of overall understanding, analytics and methodology) Weighting of grade within programme 10/75
+Students submit a CBP report (3,000 to 4,000 words) covering the following elements: Presentation of the company or organisation Presentation of the functional area, in which the CBP was conducted Description the CBP's objectives and milestones A critical evaluation of the organisation as well as the completed tasks with regard to the CBP objectives and milestones A critical evaluation of the extent to which the learnings received at ESB Business School helped them to carry out the CBP (in terms of overall understanding, analytics and methodology) 10/75